ANAMIKA

 A certain 'Hotel Oasis Palace' materializes and I look in.

-The decor inside seems Victorian or Edwardian.
-All sorts of antique pieces and pics decorate the wall.
+The decor inside seems Victorian or Edwardian with all sorts of antique decorations.
 The prices seem reassuringly moderate.
 'King Farouk lentil soup' catches my eye and am pleasantly surprised to receive some spicy hot dal that goes very well with garlic bread.

 For me, King Farouk is the most familiar 20th century Egyptian, more familiar than even Nasser let alone Naguib Mahfouz or Umm Kulthum.
 Credit for that goes to S K Pottekkat (*)